Pumori Corporation getting ready for the main fair of Russian machine-building

 Pumori Corporation, one of the largest integrated engineering companies in Russia, has began preparations for the main exhibition of the sector, Metalloobrabotka 2018.
 Alexander Balandin, Pumori Corporation’s General Director, Vice-Chairman of the Sverdlovsk Oblast Engineering Union, Presidium member of the Ural Chamber of Commerce and Industry, told TASS about the preparation for the fair as well as about changes going on in the industry.

 Mr. Balandin, the largest specialized exhibition in Russia, Metalloobrabotka, is soon to take place in Moscow’s Expocentre.
 Each year you exhibit there with a large stand.
 How are you preparing for the main exhibition of the year?
-Will you display your new Genos 200 machine-tool?
+Will you display the new Genos 200 machine-tool?

 Metalloobrabotka is the year’s largest exhibition project, and we prepare for it the whole year.
 After the previous exhibition we already reserved the spaces, and during the year we worked to choose what and how we would exhibit.